MicheleDeF/jquery.repos.js/README.md

 # JQuery Repos #

-**JQuery Repos** è un plug-in jquery per visualizzare le ultime repositories pubblicate su github, sfruttando il sistema API (Application Program Interface) disponibile per Github.
+**JQuery Repos** is a jquery plug-in to see the latest published on github repositories , using the system API ( Application Program Interface ) available to Github .
-La documentazione ufficiale di API GitHub è disponibile al seguente link:
+The official documentation of API GitHub is available at the following link:

 [https://developer.github.com/v3/](https://developer.github.com/v3/ "developer github")

-Prima di inziare a utilizzare il plug-in scaricare ***octicons*** di github, cioè il pacchetto di icone, questi i link della documentazione ufficiale e del download:
+Before starting to use the plug-in download ***octicons*** of github, that is, the package of icons , these links of official documentation and downloads:

 [https://octicons.github.com/usage/](https://octicons.github.com/usage/ "official documentation")

 [https://octicons.github.com/](https://octicons.github.com/ "download octicons")

->## Codice HTML ##
+>##  HTML Code ##
     <head>
     `<script src="js/jquery-x.x.x.min.js" type="text/javascript"></script>`
     `<script src="js/jquery.repos.js" type="text/javascript"></script>`